 - 7. Protect trees and soil when possible and compensate for losses when necessary. - 8.
-Develop a coordinated approach for managing and resolving issues of park encroachment. - 9.
+Develop a coordinated approach for managing and resolving issues of park encroachment (see details on Page 64). - 9.
 Increase the climate resilience of Burnaby's urban landscapes and urban forest.